-At 11pm, a call comes into the Child Trafficking Unit that a 15 year old youth who is on probation was identified in an area known for exploitation by law enforcement.DPO arrives at the station at 11:55pm, and meets the community-based advocate who brings a backpack with snacks, clean clothing and a blanket.
+At 11pm, a call comes into the Child Trafficking Unit that a 15 year old youth who is on probation was identified in an area known for exploitation at 11:55pm, and meets the community-based advocate who brings a backpack with snacks, clean clothing and a blanket.
 The DPO and advocate meet with Gloria in a "soft room," and ask if she needs anything.
 They hold a crisis MDT meeting to discuss where Gloria will go tonight, and any emergent needs.
-They make a plan for the DPO to take the youth home, and for the advocate to pick her up in the morning to get a medical exam.
+They make a plan for the DPO to take the youth home, and for the advocate to pick her up in the morning to get a